luizfernandorg/GuessNumber/README.md

 $ cd GuessNumber
 $ npm install
 ```
-Open your emulator app for Android or IOS
+Open your emulator for Android or IOS
 ```
 $ npm start
 ```